yalan2ny/wallet-contract-v5/Specification.md

 Yes.
 We have considered constant-size schemes where the wallet only stores trusted extension code.
 However, extension authentication becomes combursome and expensive: plugin needs to transmit additional data and each request needs to recompute plugin’s address.
 We estimate that for the reasonably sized wallets (less than 100 plugins) authentication via the dictionary lookup would not exceed costs of indirect address authentication.

-### Why it can be useful to disallow authentication with signature?
+tab### Why it can be useful to disallow authentication with signature?

 Ability to disallow authentication with signature enables two related use-cases: